- A delivery route business means buying a franchise from a well-established brand to own, operate, and deliver using its existing routes.

 - The employer’s expenses, including salaries, benefits, employment taxes, and workers’ compensation insurance.

 To legally hire drivers, you must formally register your delivery route business and obtain a Federal Employer Identification Number (FEIN).
 FedEx will ask for supporting documentation for your registered business, such as a copy of your Articles of Incorporation (stamped by the state) and a legal document containing your IRS FEIN.
-You must also sign a nondisclosure agreement (NDA) to keep FedEx business and route details private.
+You must also sign a nondisclosure agreement (NDA) to keep FedEx business and delivery route details private.

 The Role of Owner and Supplier